 14 – Merlot & Beaufort

-Because of its low level of tannins, it’s not hard to pair Merlot with food.
-Cheese with a subtle sharpness is a good match.
+Because of its low level of tannins, it is not hard to pair Merlot wine and cheese.
+Especially those types with a subtle sharpness are good matches.
 Beaufort from the French Alps belongs to this category.
 So does Malagon, a sheep-milk cheese from La Mancha in Spain.
-It’s flavored with rosemary that perfectly rounds up its rustic taste and works just fine with Merlot.
+It is flavored with rosemary that perfectly rounds up its rustic taste and works just fine with Merlot.

 15 – Malbec & Malagon

-Speaking of Malagon, there is another excellent pairing you should consider: Malbec.
+Speaking of Malagon, there is another excellent wine and cheese pairing you should consider: Malbec.
 Malbec wines are red wines with a medium to full body that often have aromas of red or black fruits.
 Especially those from New World countries like Argentina match with Malagon cheese.

 16 – Marsala & Gruyère